wagiminator/ATtiny13-TinyDecoder/README.md

 - Go to **Tools -> Burn Bootloader** to burn the fuses.
 - Open TinyDecoder_t13.ino and click **Upload**.

-If using the precompiled hex-file (this may be a little different with Windows):
+## If using the precompiled hex-file
 - Make sure you have installed [avrdude](https://learn.adafruit.com/usbtinyisp/avrdude).
 - Connect your programmer to your PC and to the ATtiny.
 - Open a terminal.